ArchitectingSoftware/SE577-SoftwareArchitecture/SE577-CourseDescription.md

 The course will not use a textbook - lectures will be formulated from material developed in academia and industry on Software Architecture and Software Design.
 References to all course materials will be provided by the instructor.
 We will be investigating architecture best practices though a number of modules that dive into many aspects of modern software design:

-1. Introduction to Software Architecture
+1. Introduction to Software Architecture - Definition, Scope, Significance & Role
-2. Modern Architecture Patterns & Styles
+2. Requirements for Software Architecure - Requirments, Constraints & Quality Attributes
-3. Software Architecture Quality Attributes
+3. Architecture Styles
-4. Software Architecture Modeling and Documentation (Informal, UML, C4)
+4. Software Architecture Modeling and Documentation (Informal, UML, C4) - Components, Connectors & Documentation
 5. Service-Oriented, Microservice, and API Architectures
 6. Modern Web Architectures
 7. Reactive Architectures